Starting Kids Shooting Shotgun

 If the young person is ready Physically and Mentally or insistent on shooting shotgun, the best place to start in my opinion is the 20 gauge semi-automatic shotgun in a youth size and "light" shell loads.
 The two possible problems may be the weight of the gun and cycling of the shells with the semi-auto and the light loads.
 The way to over

 come both is to take breaks between shots and to single load with a coach standing by to help with ejections problems.
-We usually shoot clay targets with 5-8 Kids on the line.
-This way there is a built in break between shots and kids who are more advanced can shoot doubles while those who are not ready can shoot singles.
-We often set up 2-5 automatic throwers with the different skill levels of our shooters in mind.
+We usually shoot clay targets with 5 to 7 Kids on the line in shooting boxes on our 5-Stand.
+This way there is a built in break between shots and kids who are more advanced can shoot pairs while those who are not ready can shoot singles.
+We often set up as many as 11 automatic throwers with the different skill levels of our shooters in mind.
 Simple trajectories for our newbies to build confidence and challenging targets for our more advanced.
 Nothing is more encouraging to a young shooter than hitting targets.
 It's amazing how the recoil is less noticeable when you are breaking clays.
 The other thing is not to push them!
 If they are tired and want to leave the line, so be it.
 We ask often and encourage them to take a break if we see that they are looking like they are struggling.
 Our goal is simple, we want to give this kid something they can enjoy for the rest of their lives!
 If they happen to become a Champion Shotgunner, hey that's great too, but everyone has to find their own way.

 Comments